joelngwt/joelngwt.github.io/resume.md

 ---

 ## Personal Interests
-- Enjoys playing video games with a good story, as well as games that require strategy and planning
+- Enjoys playing video games with a good story, as well as games that require strategy and planning.
-- Enjoys watching television shows and anime
+- Enjoys watching television shows and anime.
-- Writes game reviews for leisure which can be found on this blog
+- Writes game reviews for leisure which can be found on this blog [here](https://joelngwt.github.io/category/game-reviews.html).